On Signed Network Games with Binary Actions: Preliminary results

 Definition \ref{sb} says that a network is structurally balanced if its node set can be split into two opposite parts such that links connecting nodes in the same part all have nonnegative weight, while links connecting nodes in opposite parts all have nonpositive weight.
 We have the following simple result. \begin{lemma} A network $\mc G=(\mc V,\mc E, W)$ is structurally balanced if and only if there exists a gauge transformation $[\sigma]$ such that the $[\sigma]$-transformed network $\mc G^{[\sigma]}$ is unsigned. \end{lemma} \begin{IEEEproof} This result coincides with \cite[Lemma 1]{Altafini:2013}.
 However, since the work \cite{Altafini:2013} is developed under the ``digon sign-symmetry'' assumption (c.f.~footnote 1), and we are working in greater generality, we present a proof in Appendix \ref{sec:proof-lemma-balanced}. \end{IEEEproof}

 Lemma \ref{lemma:balanced} and Proposition \ref{prop:super-modular} together imply the following result.

-\begin{proposition} Consider a SNC game with binary actions on a network $\mc G=(\mc V,\mc E,W)$ with external field $h$.
+\begin{proposition} Consider a {\black SNG} with binary actions on a network $\mc G=(\mc V,\mc E,W)$ with external field $h$.
 If $\mc G$ is structurally balanced, then the set of Nash equilibria $\mc N$ is globally BR-reachable. \end{proposition} \begin{IEEEproof} If $\mc G$ is structurally balanced, Lemma \ref{lemma:balanced} implies that there exists a gauge transformation $[\sigma]$ such that the whole node set $\mc V$ is coordinating in the $[\sigma]$-transformed network $\mc G^{[\sigma]}$.
-It then follows from Proposition \ref{prop:super-modular}(ii) that the $[\sigma]$-transformed SNC game with binary action on the network $\mc G^{[\sigma]}$ with external field $h^{[\sigma]}$ has a non-empty and globally BR-reachable set of Nash equilibria $\mc N_{[\sigma]}$.
-Lemma \ref{lemma:NashGauge} then implies that the set of Nash equilibria of the SNC game with binary actions on $\mc G$ with external field $h$ satisfies $\mc N=\{[\sigma]x^*:\,x^*\in\mc N_{[\sigma]}\}\ne\emptyset$ and is globally BR-reachable. \end{IEEEproof}
+It then follows from Proposition \ref{prop:super-modular}(ii) that the $[\sigma]$-transformed {\black SNG} with binary action on the network $\mc G^{[\sigma]}$ with external field $h^{[\sigma]}$ has a non-empty and globally reachable set of Nash equilibria $\mc N_{[\sigma]}$.
+Lemma \ref{lemma:NashGauge} then implies that the set of Nash equilibria of the {\black SNG} with binary actions on $\mc G$ with external field $h$ satisfies $\mc N=\{[\sigma]x^*:\,x^*\in\mc N_{[\sigma]}\}\ne\emptyset$ and is globally reachable. \end{IEEEproof}